bbaezdev/Mail-Karo/README.md

 ## 📄 License

-This project is licensed under the MIT License – free to use and modify.
+This project is licensed under the Business Source License (BSL).
+You may use the source code for non-production purposes.
+Production use requires following the terms defined in the LICENSE file.
+After the Change Date stated in the license, the project will convert to an open-source license automatically.